Object-centric proto-symbolic behavioural reasoning from pixels: Related work, challenges and contribution

 \paragraph{Robotics} These works focus on moving the objects meaningfully and usually have full access to the objects states (e.g. \citep{sancaktar2022curious}).
 OP3~\citep{veerapaneni2020entity} is an outstanding exception.
 However, it has two key limitations.
 First, it is restricted to a discrete action space of picking up and placing objects, with no continuous control.
 Second, it has no ability to learn tasks---it can only plan actions towards objectives specified \textit{ad hoc} by means of a goal image that shows exactly what the scene in question ought to look like.
 Novel approaches use ReFs to describe the 3D representation of the object and control is solved by RRTs in the latent prediction dynamics and Model Predictive Control (MPC) to execute the actions~\citep{driess2023learning}.
 Still, ground truth objects mask are used for training and inference.
 Some methods have overcome this constraint through entity-based segmentation---as a simplification of object-centric representation that uses the center of the object as the location of the entity---and RL to overcome with the generation of meaningful behaviours~\cite{haramati2024entity}.
 Unfortunately, this restricts the shape of objects to ``point mass" like.
-Besides, there are object-centric approaches that instead of focusing on the interactive behaviour between the agent and the objects, they focus on view point matching~\cite{van2024object} and agent navigation~\cite{huo2023geovln}.
+Besides, there are object-centric approaches that, instead of focusing on the interactive behaviour between the agent and the objects, focus on view-point matching~\cite{van2024object} and agent navigation~\cite{huo2023geovln}.
+In terms of architecture, according to the classification provided in \cite{garrido2024learning}, our approach would lie into the \textit{JEPA} models, where prediction happens in the latent space and includes explicit control.
+While V-JEPA 2-AC~\cite{assran2025v} uses a more powerful embedding encoding than our dynamic iterative variational inference perceptual backbone, they still suffer the same limitation as in other goal-image-conditioned manipulation: ``the optimization target assumes that we have access to visual goals”.
+We address this limitation in OBR by including a preference network, allowing behavioural 1st order logic.
+Another important factor is the inference time. \cite{assran2025v} reports an inference time of 16 seconds per action plan (using cross-entropy optimization), and this is not still suitable for a real-world setting.
+While our current architecture does not generalize to realistic images, action computation is computed in closed form, achieving fast inference times (less than one second).
+Recent architectures combining slot-attention and model-based RL~\cite{sold2025mosbach} are also providing suitable inference times but their training time is comparably much higher.